NichlasB/alynt-wc-customer-order-manager/README.txt

 The plugin works with any WordPress theme as it operates primarily in the admin area.

+= How do I use the payment link copy feature? =

+When viewing an order in the admin area, you'll find a "Copy Payment Link" button in the order actions sidebar.
+Click this button to copy the payment URL to your clipboard, which you can then share with your customer.

 == Changelog ==

+= 1.0.2 - 2025-01-24 =
+* Feature: Added "Copy Payment Link" button to order details
+* Enhancement: Improved order management interface
+* Documentation: Updated documentation with new features

 = 1.0.1 - 2025-01-24 =
 * Enhancement: Added GitHub Update Checker integration